Scale invariance vs conformal invariance: Useful formulae and miscellaneous topics

 \subsection{Weyl transformation}

-In this appendix, Weyl transformation properties of various tensors will be shown.
-The sign convention in the lecture is the same as that of Wald \cite{Wald:1984rg}, which is $s_1 = s_2 = s_3$ in the Misner-Thorne-Wheeler convention \cite{Misner:1974qy}.
-Note, however, that the action density used in this lecture note is minus of the Lagrangian density in the Lorentzian signature.
+In this appendix, we review the Weyl transformation properties of various tensors.
+The sign convention in the review article is the same as that of Wald \cite{Wald:1984rg}, which is $s_1 = s_2 = s_3= +$ in the Misner-Thorne-Wheeler convention \cite{Misner:1974qy}.
+Note, however, that the action density used in this review article is minus of the Lagrangian density in the Lorentzian signature.
+We start with the definition of curvature tensors

 Under the finite Weyl transformation\footnote{Note that our Weyl transformation is minus that of \cite{Osborn:1991gm}.}

 they transform as (see e.g. appendix of \cite{Wald:1984rg})

 The traceless part of the Riemann-tensor is known as Weyl tensor